jasoncaldwell/Covid19-Coronavirus-Resources/README.md

 * **TD Bank**: If you've been affected by COVID-19, reach out to see how we can support you.
 We may be able to provide some financial relief that can help.
 Call us at 1-888-751-9000 to learn more.

 ### Phone	and	Internet:
-*	**Spectrum	Broadband	and	Wi-Fi	Internet** Free	Access for 60	Days to households	with students.
+*	**AT&T:**	AT&T	is	suspending	broadband	data	caps	for	home	internet	customers.
+You	can	read	more [**here**](https://www.theverge.com/2020/3/12/21177538/att-broadband-internet-data-capcoronavirus-suspend).
+They’re	also	waiving	late	fees	for	next	30-60	days.
+They’ll	also	provide	free	access to	its	public	WiFi	hot	spots.
 *	**Charter**	will	offer	free	Spectrum	broadband	and	Wi-Fi	access	for	60	days	to	households	with	K-12 and/or	college	students	who	do	not	already	have	a	Spectrum	broadband	subscription	and	at	any	service level	up	to	100	Mbps.
 To	enroll	call	1-844-488-8395.
 Installation	fees	will	be	waived	for	new	student households.
+*	**Comcast/Xfinity:**	Comcast	opens	Xfinity	WiFi	Network	Nationally	for	Free	and	Offers	Unlimited Data	for	Free.[	**Click	here**](https://corporate.comcast.com/covid-19)	for	more	details
+*	**Spectrum	Broadband	and	Wi-Fi	Internet** Free	Access for 60	Days to households	with students.
 *	**T-Mobile	&	Metro	Active	Customers:**	All	current	T-Mobile	and	Metro	by	T-Mobile	customers	who have	plans	with	data	will	have	unlimited	smartphone	data	for	the	next	60	days	(excluding	roaming).
 [**here**](https://www.t-mobile.com/news/t-mobile-update-on-covid-19-response?)	are	more	details.